Trevor Phillips

 Sir Mark Trevor Phillips OBE ARCS FIC (born 31 December 1953) is a British writer, broadcaster and former politician who served as Chair of the London Assembly from 2000 to 2001 and from 2002 to 2003.
-He presented Trevor Phillips on Sunday, a Sunday morning talk show on Sky News, from 2021 to 2022.
+He presented Trevor Phillips on Sunday, a Sunday morning talk show on Sky News, from 2021 to 2022, and currently presents Sunday Morning on Sky News since 2023.

 Phillips was appointed head of the Commission for Racial Equality (CRE) by Prime Minister Tony Blair in 2003 and was the chairman of its successor, the Equality and Human Rights Commission (EHRC), from 2007 to 2012.
 He has been a television presenter and executive.

 After retirement, he continued to chair numerous corporate and social boards.
 Phillips was the President of the Partnership Council of the John Lewis Partnership from 2015 to 2019 and was the first external appointment for the role since 1928.

 Early life and education

 Mark Trevor Phillips was born in Islington, London, the youngest of ten children.
-His parents emigrated from then British Guiana in 1950.
-He spent his childhood partly in British Guiana, and partly in Wood Green, north London; he attended Wood Green County Grammar School (which became Wood Green Comprehensive in 1967) on White Hart Lane, but took his A-levels at Queen's College in Georgetown, Guyana.
+His parents emigrated from British Guiana (now Guyana) in 1950.
+He spent his childhood partly in British Guiana, and partly in Wood Green, north London; he attended Wood Green County Grammar School, but took his A-levels at Queen's College in Georgetown, Guyana.
 He returned to England to study at Imperial College London, where he obtained a BSc degree in chemistry in 1975.